 Now I know to give the fire ants the respect they deserve.

 So, when they made an appearance in my kitchen last week, this is what I did.

 To begin with, where’d the fire ants come from?

 That’s what I wanted to know.
 Why did I have an ant problem in my kitchen?
 It’s clean and I never leave food out.
-Not to mention, these weren’t just any ants, they were biting ants crawling all over my window sill.
+Not to mention, these weren’t just any ants, they were biting ants crawling all over my kitchen window sill.

 Could it be my own doing?

 Occasionally, we all do something without thinking.
 Well, when lots of peaches from my dwarf peach tree fell to the ground, I scooped them up and dumped the rotten peaches in the outside garbage can.
 When I went to take the can to the street for pickup, I saw the error of my ways.
 No doubt attracted by the peaches, there they were, a trillion black fire ants making their way up the wall towards my kitchen window.
-Consequently, I know now how I got ants in the house.
+I now knew how I got ants in the house.
 My bad!